cenk-idris/stock_market/README.md

 # Stock Market App

 This project is a Flutter application that allows users to view, buy, and sell stocks in real-time.
-The app integrates with Firebase for authentication and user data storage, and uses the Bloc for state management.
+The app integrates with Firebase for authentication and user data storage, and uses Bloc for state management.

+**Important Note:** Project uses real-time stock informations therefore tickers are 'visible' when New York Stock Exchange is [open](https://www.tradinghours.com/markets/nyse).
+For testing purposes you will see 3 cryptocurrency to see real-time updates even when NYSE is close.

 ## Features